MattiNieminen/clj-formal-specifications-app/README.md

 gulp watch
 ```

 The frontend is written in JavaScript using React.
-Edit files under frontend directory and use gulp to build them under resources directory.
+Edit files under
+frontend directory and use gulp to build them under resources directory.
 From there, the Clojure backend will serve them.
+The backend is a simple
+Clojure + Ring + Compojure -project.

 ## I just want to run this thing